-Mom guilt demanded that I make healthier choices in personal care products for my family.
-Learn easy ways to limit your families’ exposure to dangerous ingredients and update your bathroom art with free printables.
+Mom guilt forced me to learn about healthier personal care products and make better choices for my family.
+Learn easy ways to limit your families’ exposure to dangerous ingredients and update your bathroom art with my free printables.

 Mom guilt; it’s an expression every mom has heard and an emotion that has touched every parents’ heart.